 - Planning with the pupil’s parents, the interventions and support to be put in place, as well as the expected impact on progress, development and behaviour, along with a clear date for review

-- Implementing the interventions, with support of the SENCO.
+- Implementing the interventions, with support of the SENDCO.

 - Reviewing the effectiveness of the interventions and making any necessary revisions.

-- Great Orton Primary School will, in consultation with the pupil’s parents, request a statutory assessment of SEN where the pupil’s needs cannot be met through the resources normally available within the school.
+- Great Orton Primary School will, in consultation with the pupil’s parents, request an EHC Assessment from the local authority, where a pupil’s needs cannot be met through the resources normally available within the school.

 - The school will meet its duty to respond to any request for information relating to a statutory assessment, to the local authority, within 6 weeks of receipt.